judka-uriel/uriel-book/uriel_en.md

-are not concerned about the destructive impact of the anthropogenic factor on climate change violate a commandment of the Torah, becoming like pagans, such as, for example, the aborigines of Easter Island, who began to die out as a result of an ecological catastrophe that occurred due to thoughtless waste of resources.
+are not concerned about the destructive impact of the anthropogenic factor on climate change violate a commandment of the Torah, becoming like pagans, such as, for example, the aborigines of Easter Island, who began to die out as a result of an ecological disaster that occurred due to thoughtless waste of resources.

 Not for nothing does this verse speak of both working and preserving.